+As of December 31, 2023, we had net operating loss carryforwards for federal and state tax purposes of approximately \$423.2 million and \$416.0 million, respectively.
 As of December 31, 2022, we had net operating loss carryforwards for federal and state tax purposes of approximately \$394.8 million and \$394.4 million, respectively.
-As of December 31, 2021, we had net operating loss carryforwards for federal and state tax purposes of approximately \$637.9 million and \$455.4 million, respectively.
-In addition, we had tax credit carryforwards for federal tax purposes of approximately \$26.6 million as of December 31, 2022.
-Of the \$26.6 million, \$0.1 million expired in 2022.
+In addition, we had tax credit carryforwards for federal tax purposes of approximately \$29.9 million as of December 31, 2023.
 The future utilization of net operating loss and tax credit carryforwards may be limited due to changes in ownership.
 In general, if we experience a greater than 50 percent change, by value, in our equity ownership over a three-year period, utilization of our pre-change net operating loss carryforwards is subject to an annual limitation under Section 382 of the Code (and similar state laws).
 The annual limitation generally is determined by multiplying the value of our stock at the time of such ownership change (subject to certain adjustments) by the applicable long-term tax-exempt rate.
 Such limitations may result in expiration of a portion of the pre-change net operating loss carryforwards before utilization and may be substantial.
 We may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
-Furthermore, under the Tax Act, as amended by the CARES Act, federal net operating losses incurred in tax years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
+Furthermore, under the Tax Act, as amended by the CARES Act, federal net operating losses incurred in tax years beginning after December 31, 2017 may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
 It is uncertain if and to what extent various states will conform to the Tax Act or the CARES Act.
-As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards to offset United States federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
+As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards to offset United States federal tax years beginne may be subject to limitations, which could potentially result in increased future tax liability to us.